Jennifer Calloway is in her 22nd season as the head coach of the USC Upstate volleyball program.

 Throughout her career at USC Upstate, Calloway has coached all but one volleyball player currently in the Upstate Hall of Fame.
 She was a teammate with Michelle Graham (1996) and coached Sara Henrichs (1999), both of whom were named the NCAA South Carolina Woman of the Year.

-The Spartans have also excelled in the classroom during Calloway’s tenure.
+The Spartans have also excelled in the classroom during Calloway’s tenure, posting a team grade-point average of 3.0 or better in 21 out of 22 seasons.
 Upstate has been recognized with the American Volleyball Coaches Association (AVCA) Team Academic Award six times since moving to Division I. The award is given to a team with a cumulative grade-point average of 3.30 or higher during the academic year.
 Lindsay Richardson became the first Spartan under Calloway to be named CoSIDA Academic All-District as she was recognized on the District 3 Second Team in 1996.
 Amber Glass followed in 2004 as she earned District 3 Third Team accolades.